Joeccp/SBA/report/acknowledgement.md

 However, when it comes to programming concepts, the format of a specific file, or the usage of some functions/modules/libraries/frameworks, I did reference some materials.
-There should be no issue of originality nor infringement.
+There should not be concerns for originality nor infringement.

 As required, here is a list of my references (***W.I.P.***):